School meal: New Zealand

 In 2012, Hone Harawira MP had a private member's bill to provide free breakfast and lunches for all children in decile 1 and 2 schools in New Zealand was drawn from the ballot.
 The Education (Breakfast and Lunch Programmes in Schools) Amendment Bill, better known as the "Feed the Kids Bill", has been supported by a broad-based Community Coalition for Food in Schools.
-A TV One opinion poll found 70 percent support for the Bill's proposal.
+A 1News opinion poll found 70 percent support for the Bill's proposal.

 Until 2020, New Zealand did not have any school meal programme, aside from board-run school breakfasts that were not provided by central government.
 After assuming office, New Zealand's Labour-led government announced 20,000 children would benefit from school lunches by 2021.
 Jacinda Ardern has said this programme will be dramatically expanded to 200,000 students by the end of 2021 (25% of national school rolls) should she retain office.
+By May 2023, the Government's NZ$130 million Ka Ora, Ka Ako free lunch school programme fed over 220,000 students at 989 schools, reaching a quarter of all school students in New Zealand.

+Following the 2023 New Zealand general election, a right-wing National-led coalition government was formed.
+In early March 2024, ACT party leader David Seymour announced that the National-led government would review the "Ka Ora, Ka Ako" school lunch programme, citing food wastage and claiming that it did little to improve school attendance and academic achievement.
+On 1 May 2024, Seymour confirmed the Government would continue to fund the "Ka Ora, Ka Ako" programme for a few years until the completion of the programme's review.